Kemenn/clt-kemenn/README.md

 **Sending an alert**

 A double press on the F12 key is enough to send an alert.
+The F12 key is configurable.

 It is possible to send a counter-indication in case of error, and thus a false alarm, in order to avoid panicking colleagues ;)